BlueSillyDragon/AquaOS/README.md

 qemu-system-x86_64 -bios /usr/share/ovmf/OVMF.fd -net none -cdrom $(BUILD_DIR)/$(OS_NAME).iso
 ```
 it should be at line 163, change `/usr/share/ovmf` to the installation directory of ovmf.

+## License
+AquaOS is under an MIT License.